TheOdinProject/curriculum/ruby_on_rails/apis/securing_api_keys.md

 #### Protecting your master key

 By default, Rails has already taken care to not commit `master.key` file.
 However, do make sure this key NEVER gets exposed.
-Otherwise, your data can be left exposed.
+Otherwise, others can decode your data and steal your API keys.

 </div>